Mount of Beatitudes - Jesus Most Famous Teaching

 26 “If a man hits his male or female slave in the eye and the eye is blinded, he must let the slave go free to compensate for the eye.
 27 And if a man knocks out the tooth of his male or female slave, he must let the slave go free to compensate for the tooth.
 Exodus 21:23-27

 Principle: We should be just in our judicial system.
+We should resist evil with force and weapons when neeeded.
 We don’t have the right to revenge.
 We should not respond to insults, but rather let them slide off.
 Finally, we should be givers to those in need.

 43 “You have heard that it was said, ‘YOU SHALL LOVE YOUR NEIGHBOR and hate your enemy.’
 44 But I say to you, love your enemies and pray for those who persecute you, 45 so that you may be sons of your Father who is in heaven Matthew 5:43-45